isabella232/Redis-Enterprise-on-GKE-Anthos/labs/101-deploy-a-microservices-app/04a-using-redis-enterprise.md

 3. Deploy the Redis Enterprise Database
-Deploying a database requires a secret and a database specification, as per  [RedisEnterpriseDatabaseSpec](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_database_api.md#redisenterprisedatabasespec)
+Deploying a database requires a secret and a database specification, as per the  [RedisEnterpriseDatabaseSpec]

-This is done using [Kubernetes Kustomization](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) by applying the files in the `Kustomization` directory.
+This is done using [Kubernetes Kustomization] by applying the files in the `Kustomization` directory.

 The `Kustomization` directory contains two files:
 * `Kustomization.yaml` -which references the other two: